-Roasting a chicken is relatively simple and straightforward, and doesn't require a whole lot of fussing, advanced skills or complicated math.
+Roasting a chicken is relatively simple and straightforward.
+It doesn't require a whole lot of fussing, advanced skills or complicated math.
 For the most part, you place the bird in a hot oven, time passes, and then you take it out of the oven.

-Also, be sure to let the brine cool completely and THEN chill it thoroughly by adding ice.
+Once you prepare the brine, be sure to let it cool completely and THEN chill it thoroughly by adding ice.
 If the brine isn't icy, you'll have a food safety hazard on your hands.
-And by the way, the reason we boil it in the first place is to unlock the flavors in the peppercorns and allspice.
+The reason the brine is initially boiled is to unlock the flavors in the peppercorns and allspice.

 - Stir to dissolve, then add a tablespoon of whole allspice and a tablespoon of whole black peppercorns.